 Paywalls, Subscriptions, and Micropayments are often bundled with messaging techniques.
 It remains to be seen if users are ready to pay for text content.
 There are certainly corollaries in other verticals (i.e. Netflix and Spotify), but the independent web is much more fragmented than the music, film and television industries ever were.

 That said, a recent report by Reuters Institute for the Study of Journalism at the University of Oxford suggests there is an increasing appetite for readers to pay for specialist and evergreen content alongside trusted sources of news, especially given the rise of fake news.

 There’s one last thing that can’t be underestimated when it comes to ad-blocked users.
 Most of the tools (cookie syncs, fraud detection, viewability minimums, attribution pixels) that the buy-side uses to value ad inventory barely work (if at all) in the blocked web.
 The blockers either filter out data collection code directly (as in the case of the EasyPrivacy list), or they block the ad tags that fire data collection pixels along with ad impressions (as in the EasyList).
 Either way, the buy-side is consistently under-valuing inventory that mitigators recover or publishers whitelist.

 Until someone comes along and can show the buy-side the value of ad-blocked users as an audience, the blocked web will continue to underperform.

 What we are doing….

-We’re starting with our own version of messaging and plan to layer in forms of the ideas above, plus a few other opportunities that we think Sovrn is uniquely able to provide publishers.
+We’re starting with our own version of messaging, and we plan to layer in forms of the ideas above.
+We also have a few other opportunities we think we’re uniquely qualified to provide.